Virginia Tech vs. Iowa Women's Basketball Predictions & Picks - November 9

 Virginia Tech Performance Insights (2022-23)

-- The Hokies outscored opponents by 14.6 points per game last season (posting 72.4 points per game, 51st in college basketball, and conceding 57.8 per outing, 32nd in college basketball) and had a +528 scoring differential.

-- Offensively, Virginia Tech scored 68.9 points per game last year in conference contests.
-To compare, its overall average (72.4 points per game) was 3.5 PPG higher.

-- Offensively the Hokies played better in home games last year, putting up 75.5 points per game, compared to 67.1 per game when playing on the road.
+- Defensively Virginia Tech played better in home games last season, giving up 53.2 points per game, compared to 61.9 on the road.

-- Virginia Tech ceded 53.2 points per game last year when playing at home, which was 8.7 fewer points than it allowed when playing on the road (61.9).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.